 About Us

-The Center envisions a future in which states and communities have a comprehensive early childhood developmental health system that effectively supports all families with young children to receive the services they need to thrive.
+We envision a future in which states and communities have a comprehensive early childhood developmental health system that equitably supports all families with young children to receive the services they need to flourish.

 Our Mission

-The ECDHS: Evidence to Impact Center works to increase the implementation and evaluation of evidence-informed, equity-focused early childhood systems strategies among states and communities.
-The Center also works to expand the integration of high-quality, early developmental health and family well-being services into the pediatric setting, a critical touchpoint for families during their children’s most crucial years of development.
-The ECDHS: Evidence to Impact Center provides supports and resources to state and community organizations to serve:
+We work to increase the implementation and evaluation of comprehensive early childhood developmental health systems strategies among states and communities and to expand the integration of high-quality, early developmental health and family well-being services into pediatric settings.
+We provide supports and resources to state and community organizations that serve:

 Center Objectives